 It is with great sadness that we learn of the death of Dr Jean Smellie (1944 St Hugh's College), aged 93, a distinguished paediatrician who specialised in the management of children with urinary infection.
 Her meticulous research was important in developing our current understanding of the condition and substantially reducing the number of investigations and operations to which children were subjected.
-Excerpts from Recollecting Oxford Medicine Interview of 2014.
-Jean speaks about her life in her own words.
+Excerpts from Recollecting Oxford Medicine Interview with Dr Derek Hockaday in 2014.

 What made you decide on Medicine for a career?